proudh/e4e-maya/README.md

 SLAM is helpful because the map, which can be a 3d computer model, is generated in real-time.
 But the results might not be that accurate, and it's easy for SLAM to lose track of where it is, i.e. if the camera recording moves too fast or is bumpy.

+In past years we have run Kinfu as well as InfiniTAM on the Google Tango for scanning.
+However for InfiniTAM, integrating motion estimation is not yet stable.

 ### Cameras

 #### Intel Realsense